CAIE IGCSE Economics - Paper 2

 a) Identify the difference between microeconomics and macroeconomics.
 [2]

-Serbia is the world’s second largest producer of raspberries, a product with elastic demand.
+Serbia is the world's second largest producer of raspberries, a product with elastic demand.
 Consumers experience the economic problem when buying raspberries.
 Few raspberry farm workers are members of trade unions.
-Membership pf trade unions in Serbia has fallen to 20% of all workers by 2020.
+Membership of trade unions in Serbia has fallen to 20% of all workers by 2020.
 In that year, Serbia had more state pensioners than workers.

 The economic problem results in choices and opportunity cost.
 People have to decide what job to do and where to live.
 In recent years Australia has recruited teachers from a number of countries including Canada, the UK and the US.
 Most of these teachers specialise in a single subject.